 Being flexible in your recruitment strategies helps meeting varying workforce needs, keeping the costs acceptable and may even better suit the career aspiration of especially the younger workforce.

-Many organisations are structured in a hierarchical way from top to bottom with staff who is very specialised in certain tasks only.
-Some work units deploy only one, two or three people who are equipped with a very narrow competency set enabling them to focus on one job which they fulfil in high quality.
+Many organisations are structured in a hierarchical way from top to bottom.
+Often, staff is very specialised in certain tasks only.
+Some work units deploy only one, two or three people.
+They are equipped with a narrow competency set enabling them to focus on one job which they fulfil in high quality.